Privacy Policy

 Applicable legislation on the processing of personal data

-With regard to the processing of personal data, the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals regarding the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC and the corresponding national legislation shall be taken into account.
+With regard to the processing of personal data, the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data and repealing Directive 95/46/EC and the corresponding national legislation shall mainly be taken into account.

-The applicable legal and regulatory framework can be found in the RE01-PE_SGSPI18 Applicable Laws and Regulations document.
+The applicable legal and regulatory framework is included in document RE01-PE_SGSPI18 Applicable Standards and Legislation.

-The IPSC shall approve the entity’s Security, Cybersecurity, Continuity and Privacy Policies, publish and/or distribute them to all its employees, as well as to third parties that may be involved in the implementation of information systems.
+The CSPI must approve the entity’s Security, Cybersecurity, Continuity and Privacy Policies, publish and/or distribute them to all its employees, as well as to third parties that may be involved in the implementation of the information systems.

-The IPSC manager, and the manager of the corresponding Service, regarding the specific policies of each service, shall be responsible for making them public or, where appropriate, communicating them and always maintaining them in the MailComms Group systems.
+The person in charge of the SGSPI, and the person in charge of the corresponding Service, with regard to the specific policies of each service, shall be responsible for making them public or, where appropriate, communicating them and always maintaining them in MailComms Group’s systems.

-The Information Security, Cybersecurity, Continuity and Privacy Policies and service-specific policies should be reviewed at planned intervals, at least annually and whenever significant changes occur in the organisation, to ensure that their suitability, adequacy and effectiveness are maintained.
+The Policies for Information Security, Cybersecurity, Continuity and Privacy and the specific policies for each service must be reviewed at planned intervals, at least annually and whenever significant changes occur in the organization, in order to ensure that their suitability, adequacy and effectiveness are maintained.

-The list of Policies applicable in the framework of the ENS and IPSC-ERDS can be found in the “RE01-PE IPSC-ERDS 01 List of documents and records of the IPSC-ERDS” document.
+The list of Policies applicable within the framework of the ENS and SGSPI-ERDS can be found in the document “RE01-PE SGSPI-ERDS 01 List of documents and records of the SGSPI-ERDS”.

-On the other hand, the list of Policies applicable in the framework of ERDS:
+On the other hand, the list of policies applicable within the framework of ERDS:

-LEGAL FRAMEWORK: Royal Decree 311/2022, of 3 May, amending Royal Decree 3/2010, of 8 January, which regulates the Spanish Security Scheme in the field of Electronic Administration.
+LEGAL FRAMEWORK: Royal Decree 311/2022, of May 3, amending Royal Decree 3/2010, of January 8, which regulates the National Security Scheme in the field of Electronic Administration.